Park Sung-hyun wins U.S. Women’s Open for first LPGA Tour victory

 South Koreans Sei Young Kim (69), Mirim Lee (72) and Amy Yang (75) tied for eighth at 5 under.
 Marina Alex of nearby Wayne, New Jersey, was the best of the American at 4 under after a 70.
 It was the worst finish in the Open for the top American since Paula Creamer was seventh in 2012.

 Choi was the story for most of the final round.
-The 17-year-old had a two-shot lead with nine holes to play and needed a birdie at 15 to regain a piece with Park.
+She had a two-shot lead with nine holes to play and needed a 5-foot birdie at 15 to regain a piece with Park, who had made a 20-footer in the group in front of her.

-The 139-yard, par-3 16th over water ended her hopes.
-Her tee shot landed in the water to the right of the hole.
-She ended with a double bogey and basically lost her chance of becoming the second amateur to win the Open.
-She birdied the final hole.
+The 139-yard, par-3 16th over water ended Choi’s hopes.
+Her 7-iron landed in the water to the right of the hole.
+She ended with a double bogey and basically lost her chance of winning.

+“At the time I felt that all this work, hard work I put together was going to disappear so I was bit disappointed but I had to refocus,” said Choi, who birdied the final hole.

+Choi’s 279 was the best by an amateur in the Open, four shots better than the old mark by Grace Park in 1999.
 Catherine Lacoste remains the only amateur to win the Open, doing it in 1967.

 Feng, who was the leader after the first three rounds and carried a one-shot edge into the final 18 holes, triple bogeyed the final hole.